Data-Science-Students-Team-Salzburg/website/index.md

 title: Home
 ---

-# Welcome to the website of the Data Science Students Team of Salzburg
+# Welcome to the website of the Data Science Students Team Salzburg

 ![team_icon](data_sciene_team_icon.jpg){: style="width:150px;
 height:auto;
 border-radius:50%;" }

-Last updated: 28.01.2025
+Last updated: 15.02.2025

 ## <span style="color:blue; font-weight:bold;">What we are</span>
 We are a student initiative at the University of Salzburg, organized as an ÖH